redwarp/optimize-png-hooks/README.md

 # About

-This repo provide one hook, to optimize png files, to reduce their size without losing quality.
+This repo provide one hook to use with [pre-commit](https://pre-commit.com/) that optimize png files: it will reduce their size without losing quality.

 ⚠️ It requires the `rust` toolchain installed, and uses [`oxipng`](https://github.com/shssoichiro/oxipng) under the hood.
-It's result are predictable, so running the hook twice on the same PNG file will produce the same result.
+It is predictable, so running the hook twice on the same PNG file will produce the same result.

 To install `rust`, head to https://www.rust-lang.org/tools/install and do it.